-You should submit by the due date a single file report (preferably pdf) explaining what you did and the results you obtained, including figures, test cases, interpretations and comments, as well as responses to any specific questions asked above.
+You should submit by the due date a single typed file project report in .pdf format explaining what you did and the results you obtained, including figures, test cases, interpretations and comments, as well as responses to any specific questions asked above.
+Anything handwritten (either on paper or a tablet) will not be looked at (annotations on graphs are OK).
 Please explain briefly your Matlab code; include a copy of all your Matlab code in your report in an Appendix.
-The report must be uploaded to Canvas by midnight on the due date.

-MATLAB Code and Other Soft Files: Also submit (upload) by the due date through the Assignments Area on the ESE 531 Canvas Site all supporting material (all your Matlab code files, test input/output files, and any other results files).
+The report must be uploaded to Gradescope by midnight on the due date.
+MATLAB Code and Other Soft Files: Also submit (upload) by the due date in Gradescope all supporting material (all your Matlab code files, test input/output files, and any other results files).
 Ideally all placed in a compressed .zip file.
-Please make sure you follow the proper procedure for submitting files through Canvas.
+Please make sure you follow the proper procedure for submitting files through Gradescope.